umbraco/UmbracoDocs/10/umbraco-workflow/getting-started/approval-thresholds.md

 ## Related settings and configuration

-Approval thresholds are managed via settings in the Workflow section or in `app-settings.json`, and directly on the workflow configuration in the Workflow content app on a content node.
+Approval thresholds are managed via settings in the Workflow section or in `app-settings.json`.
+Node-specific thresholds are set directly on the workflow configuration in the Workflow content app.

 ### Settings
 The settings below can be set from the Backoffice or via settings customisation in app-settings.json (refer to [Settings customisation](https://docs.umbraco.com/umbraco-workflow/getting-started/configuration#settingscustomization) for implementation instructions).

  - **Approval threshold**: sets the global approval threshold to One, Most or All.
  - **Rejection resets approvals**: when true, and the approval threshold is Most or All, rejecting a task resets the previous approvals for the workflow stage.
- - **Allow configuring approval threshold**: when true, enables setting the approval threshold for any stage of a workflow (on a content node or document type).
+ - **Allow configuring approval threshold**: when true, enables setting the approval threshold for any stage of a workflow (on a content node or Document Type).

 ### Configuration
-When configuring an approval flow on a content item or document type, and provided **Allow configuring approval threshold** is `true`, the approval threshold for an individual stage can be set using the control below the stage name:
+The approval threshold for an individual workflow stage can be set using the control below the stage name.
+Setting the stage threshold requires the **Allow configuring approval threshold** setting to be `true`.

 ![Setting approval threshold for individual workflow stages](./images/approval-flow-with-thresholds.png)